Limit Profile for Projections of Random Walks on Groups: Limit Profile for the Interchange Process

 This lemma allows us to, in essence, apply \cref{res:ip:main:abst:poly} for all $\sigma \in \symgr_\nn$, rather than just those in $\symgr_\nn \setminus \symgr_{\nn, \MM}$: the impact of the $\sigma \in \symgr_{\nn, \MM}$ is insignificant on the overall sum.

 We must sum over these polynomials, each weighted by $\beta^\rr$.
 We think of $M$ as ``arbitrarily large, but fixed''.
-First, we next approximate $\sumt{1 \le \rr \le \MM}$ by $\sumt{\rr \ge 1}$.
+Next, we approximate $\sumt{1 \le \rr \le \MM}$ by $\sumt{\rr \ge 1}$.
 This is done by \textcite[Lemma~4.4]{T:limit-profile} using elementary, if somewhat technical, arguments.

 \begin{lem}[{\cite[Lemma~4.4]{T:limit-profile}}] Let $\NN \in \mbn$ and $\beta \in (0, \infty)$.
 Then,

 \end{lem}

 Next, we must evaluate the sum $\sumt{\rr\ge1}$.
 This is done by \textcite[Proposition~4.5]{T:limit-profile} using a simple change of variables and swapping of summation order.